newjersey/navigator-content/src/roadmaps/tasks/home-health-aide-license.md

 callToActionText: Apply for My Agency License
 issuingAgency: New Jersey’s Division of Consumer Affairs Employment and Personnel Services
 ---
-Home Health Aide businesses need to apply for an Employment Agency/Agents License prior to offering services to the public.
+If the caregivers in your business are independent contractors (NOT employees), you need to apply for an Employment Agency License prior to offering services to the public.

 ---